-Cluster migraines, also called cluster headaches, are really unpredictable and painful.
+Cluster migraines are really unpredictable and painful.
 As is the classical migraine attack, but this type of migraine can be soul destroying.
+The technical classification and correct name to use is actually cluster headache. (ichd).

-What type of migraine can disappear for a few months, or years and then hit hard and fast?
+What type of headache can disappear for a few months, or years and then hit hard and fast?
 This one can.

 The term cluster headache refers to a type of headache that happens over a period of time.